pivotal-cf/pui-react-tools/README.md

 #### Default Assets
+Scripts and stylesheets are loaded from your application configuration.

+Entry is loaded from `config/webpack.config.js`.
+The acceptable formats are:

+* `entry: './path/to/your/entryComponent.js'`
+* `entry: ['./path/to/your/entryComponent.js', 'otherFile.js']`
+* `entry: { application: './path/to/your/entryComponent.js'}`
+* `entry: { application: ['./path/to/your/entryComponent.js', 'otherFile.js']}`

+If you provide no entry path, the entry component defaults to `./app/components/application.js`.

 ##### html

 An `index.html` file is created.
 This file renders your basic app and loads scripts and stylesheets.

-Scripts, stylesheets, and entry are loaded from your application configuration.

 #### javascript